-A five-year financial forecast has risks and uncertainty not only due to economic delays noted above but also due to state legislative changes that will occur in the spring of 2025 and 2027 due to deliberation of the following two (2) state biennium budgets for FY26-27 and FY28-29, both of which affect this five-year forecast.
+A five-year financial forecast has risks and uncertainty not only due to economic delays noted above but also due to state legislative changes that will occur in the spring of 2025 and 2027 due to deliberation of the following two (2) State biennium budgets for FY26-27 and FY28-29, both of which affect this five-year forecast.
 We have estimated revenues and expenses based on the best data available and the laws currently in effect.
-The items below give a short description of the current issues and the affect that may occur in the forecast in the long term:
+The items below give a short description of the current issues, and how they may affect our forecast in the long term:

-- 1. Property tax collections are the largest single revenue source for the school system.
+- Property tax collections are the largest single revenue source for the school system.
 The housing market in our district is stable and growing.
-We project growth in appraised values every three (3) years and new construction growth with modest increases in local taxes as the pandemic ends and the economy continues its recovery as anticipated.
-Total local revenues, which are predominately local taxes, equate to 75.7% of the district's resources.
-We believe there is a low risk that local collections will fall below projections throughout the forecast. - The legislature has formed a "Joint Committee on Property Tax Review and Reform" which is pending as of this forecast.
-We are watching these deliberations closely and they could impact future reappraisals and possibly the impact of the 20-mill floor currently in law.
-Our district is currently on the 20-mill floor for Class I values.
-We are watching the Joint Committee carefully and will adjust the forecast pending their outcome. - 2.
+We project growth in appraised values every three (3) years and new construction growth with continued modest increases in local taxes as the pandemic ends and the economy continues its recovery as anticipated.
+Total local revenues, which are predominately local taxes, equate to 75.5% of the district's resources.
+Our tax collections in the March 2023 and August 2023 settlements were on target with original estimates.
+We believe there is a low risk that local collections would fall below projections throughout the forecast. - 2.
 Lake County experienced a triennial update in the 2021 tax year to be collected in FY22.
 Residential values increased by 17.68% and commercial values increased by 0.97%.
 The next update, the district will experience a sexennial reappraisal in tax year 2024 to be collected in FY25 and we have assumed a 17.5% growth for residential values and 1% growth for commercial values in the reappraisal at this time.
-Recently, there was proposed legislation that would have changed the way reappraisals and updates are conducted by the County Auditor's office.
-Due to this, we have elected to use the same increase that we saw in tax year 2021. - 3.
-The state budget represents 24.3% of district revenues, which means it is a significant risk to the revenue.
-The future risk comes in FY26 and beyond if the state economy stalls due to the high inflation or the Fair School Funding Plan is not funded in future state budgets due to an economic recession.
-In this forecast, two forthcoming State Biennium Budgets cover FY26-27 and FY28-29.
-Future uncertainty in the state foundation funding formula and the state's economy makes this area an elevated risk to district funding long-range through FY28.
+There has been pending legislation that could change the way reappraisals and updates are conducted by the County Auditor's office.
+We have elected to use the same increase that we saw in calendar year 2022. - 3.
+The state budget represented 24.5% of district revenues, which means it is a significant risk to the revenue.
+The future risk comes in FY26 and beyond if the state economy stalls due to the record high inflation or the Fair School Funding Plan is not funded in future state budgets due to an economic recession.
+In this forecast, two forthcoming

+State biennium budgets cover FY26-27 and FY28-29.
+Future uncertainty in the state foundation funding formula and the state's economy make this area an elevated risk to district funding long-range through FY28.
 We have projected our state funding in FY24 and FY25 based on the additional phase-in of HB33 (the Fair School Funding Plan).
-This forecast reflects state revenue to grow with the continued phase-in of the Fair School Funding Plan for FY26-28, which we feel is conservative and should be close to what-the state approves for the FY26-FY28 biennium budgets.
+This forecast reflects state revenue to align with the FY25 funding levels through FY28, which we feel is conservative and should be close to what-the state approves for the FY26-FY28 biennium budgets.
 We will adjust the forecast in future years as we have data to help guide this decision.